zuntaalejandra/credit-risk-classification/report-template.md

 <p align="center"><img src="https://github.com/zuntaalejandra/credit-risk-classification/blob/main/Credit_Risk/images/input_data.png" /></p>

-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).

-## stages of the machine learning process
+## Stages of the machine learning process

 * The main stages of the machine learning process used in this case are: